ggoetz/haskell-projects/Text/README.md

 [**Check if palindrome**](./Palindrome.hs) - Checks if the string entered by the user is a palindrome (= reads the same forwards as backwards, e.g. "aibohphobia").

-**Count Vowels** - Counts the number of vowels in a string.
+**Count vowels** - Counts the number of vowels in a string.
 Reports a summary of each vowel found.

-**Count words in a string** - Counts the number of words in a string.
+[**Count words in a string**](./CountWords.hs) - Counts the number of words in a string.
 Prints a summary to the command line.

 **Pig latin** - "Translates" a text into Pig Latin (see [Wikipedia](en.wikipedia.org/wiki/Pig_Latin) for details).